alainseys/project_creativecommons.org/CONTRIBUTING.md

 Alternatively, use the WordPress CLI to import the content.
 See the WordPress CLI instructions below.

+### Ensure CC menu is in main navigation location

+The content importer contains a menu called "CC".
+The CC menu is intended to represent the main navigation.
+It will also be served via the API for downstream projects like the CC Global Headers.

+Go to the Menus -> [Manage Locations](http://127.0.0.1:8000/wp-admin/nav-menus.php?action=locations) screen and make sure the CC menu is in the Main navigation location.

 ### Enable URL rewrites for clean API URLs

 Visit the [Permalink Settings](http://127.0.0.1:8000/wp-admin/options-permalink.php) page to enable clean URLs, such as might be used by external sites and services.